 This work includes contribution to, and the development and implementation of outreach, stakeholder engagement, media, and communications strategies for Building America, and the Zero Energy Ready Homes Program (and its predecessor, the Builders Challenge and DOE Challenge Home programs).

 Operated by the National Renewable Energy Laboratory in conjunction with guidance from the Clean Energy Ministerial, the U.N., and their partners and stakeholders, the Clean Energy Solutions Center offers live, free, live webinar trainings to a global audience a regarding clean energy solutions policies.
-Confluence has been asked to manage the operation and reporting of these webinars which have audiences ranging from 15 to 500 attendees.
+From 2012-2015, Confluence managed the operation and reporting of these webinars which have audiences ranging from 15 to 500 attendees.
 With approximately 50 webinars each year, the recordings are now being offered on the Clean Energy Solutions Center YouTube Channel.

 "We have worked with Confluence Communications for nearly two years as they have coordinated and executed our training webinars on clean energy policy.
 Webinar panelists hail from many countries around the globe and attendees can be up to several hundred people at a time."